Thanks To My Comment Authors In July 2015

 Review of Oktopost Social Media Management Platform

-Finally this month, because many in the Premier Cashback team are using Social Media to find new team members, and because my time is short, I have been looking for ways to automate and expand my social media activity.
+Finally this month, because people are using Social Media to find new team members, and because my time is short, I have been looking for ways to automate and expand my social media activity.
 So over the next few weeks I will be reviewing tools to make my life easier.

 Here’s the first: A review of Oktopost Social Media Management Tool.